iipshoifuddin/gohiringchannels/README.md

 ## Contact

-If you want to contact me you can reach me at <nihsan727@gmail.com>.
+If you want to contact me you can reach me at <shoifuddin.arkademy@gmail.com>.

-Copyright © 2020 by Nur Ihsan
+Copyright © 2021 by Iip Shoifuddin

 ## Contributors